Introduction

 This makes essential the introduction of considerable ‘leverage’ between engine and the wheels so that torque from engine, which is almost constant, produces large tractive effort.
 This ‘leverage’ is provided by the gear box.
 Different gear ratios available in the gear box can provide the required tractive effort to overcome the resistance faced by the automobile under different conditions.

-Propeller shaft transmits the output from the gear box to the axle.
-This axle may be in the rear or in the front or in some cases both the rear and front axle may receive output from gear box (Shown in Fig. 4,5,6).
-The output from the gear box is in the form of rotary motion of the shaft and this motion is transferred to the axle.
+The propeller shaft transmits the output from the gearbox to the axle.
+This axle can be at the rear, the front, or in some cases, both the rear and front axles receive output from the gearbox (as shown in Figures 4, 5, and 6).
+The gearbox produces rotary motion, which the propeller shaft transfers directly to the axle.

-On a curved path, the outer wheels are required to traverse a circle of bigger radius than the inner wheels.
-This means that the outer wheels are required to traverse larger distance as compared to inner wheels.
+On a curved path, the outer wheels must travel along a circle with a larger radius than the inner wheels.
+Therefore, the outer wheels cover a greater distance than the inner wheels.

 Axle is the next component of transmission system.
 The axle receiving power from the engine is termed as ‘live’ axle.
 It is in two halves.
 The ends of the axle have road wheels connected to it.
 These road wheels are in direct contact with the road surface.
 The body of the automobile is above the axle.
 The axle also takes up the various loads including the weight of the automobile.
 It also transmits motion to the road wheels.